-Salt is a common flavoring added to lots of foods and many people add salt to their meals as well.
+Salt is a common flavoring added to lots of foods and many people add it to their meals as well.
 While salt does indeed enhance the taste of food, it may also be unhealthy.
-A high salt or, more specifically, a high sodium chloride diet – the chemical name for dietary salt – could increase your chances of developing high blood pressure, heart disease, kidney disease, and strokes.
+A high sodium chloride diet – the chemical name for dietary salt – could increase your chances of developing high blood pressure, heart disease, kidney disease, and strokes.

 Herbs and spices can make all the difference between a dull meal and a delicious one.
 Many bland foods can be completely transformed with some smart spices and herbs.
 However, it’s not only your taste buds that will benefit from herbs and spices, your health will too.